 See our Ratings Methodology.

-To find the best ‘root’ to take, we asked more than 650 Aussie consumers for their feedback on the box hair dye(s) they’ve purchased and used in the last six months.
-Respondents rated brands on their colour variety, product accuracy, longevity & durability, hair care, ease of use, packaging design, value for money and overall satisfaction.
+To find the best ‘root’ to take, we asked more than 500 Aussie consumers for their feedback on the box hair dye(s) they’ve purchased and used in the last six months.
+Respondents rated brands on their colour variety, product accuracy, longevity and durability, hair care, ease of use, packaging design, value for money and overall satisfaction.
 Brands that received at least 30 responses are featured in the results.

-Garnier is another leading hair brand offering everything you need to touch up your roots or rock a whole new look, with two permanent hair dye ranges to choose from.
+Garnier is a leading hair brand offering everything you need to touch up your roots or rock a whole new look, with two permanent hair dye ranges to choose from.
 The Nutrisse permanent hair colour promises up to eight weeks of colour and anti-dryness and is said to contain avocado, olive, shea and argan oils to keep your locks shiny, smooth and strong.
 There are 22 shades available, such as Crimson Promise and Natural Light Ash Blonde.
 Garnier alternatively offers the Olia range, which is claimed to be the first permanent home hair colour that’s powered by oil and not ammonia.
 It’s also stated to make hair 35% smoother and three times shinier than before the colour has been applied.
-Garnier hair colours are available in over 40 shades and cost about $7.45 or upwards from most supermarkets.
+Garnier hair colours are available in over 40 shades and cost about $7.50 or upwards from most supermarkets.